 Provision is made to admit individual persons who may not meet the standard entry requirements but, based on other considerations, are persons who have a high probability of success in research and whose admission is considered to bring benefits to both the university and the applicant.
 Approval of exceptional cases must consider equity of admission in relation to other applicants.

-Applications for entry under this category require the approval of the Research Degrees Committee, or Chairperson acting on behalf of the committee, upon recommendation by the Head of School.
+Applications for entry under this category require the approval of the Research Degrees Committee, or Chairperson acting on behalf of the committee, upon recommendation by the Head of enrolling unit.

 5.1.3 Prior research work undertaken as a candidate in a research higher degree undertaken at this or another recognised institution may be recognised towards the degree, provided that it has not been recognised for another award.
 Recognition of work done prior to admission, normally results in a change in the maximum thesis submission date.
 For students transferring between Australian institutions, the provisions of the Commonwealth’s Research Training Program (RTP) apply.

 An applicant previously enrolled in an HDR on the same or a similar topic at this or another institution who has failed the examination for the degree will not normally be admitted as a candidate.

 5.1.4 Applicants are normally admitted to probationary candidature.
 An applicant may be approved for direct entry to confirmed candidature, if the relevant Head of enrolling unit is satisfied that: